 These are Alpha Managers with a vested interest in the companies they lead, and it shows in the ETF’s steady returns.

 But these aren’t the only Alpha Managers worth following.

 In fact, Charles’ Alpha Investor model portfolio is packed with leaders he believes “belong in the CEO Hall of Fame.”
 Readers have seen some huge gains already.

-If you want access to Charles’s full track record, every single one of this recommendations, currently 19 profit opportunities, subscribe here.
+If you want access to Charles’ full track record and every single one of his recommendations, currently 17 profit opportunities, subscribe here.

 An earlier version of this article was published in September 2020.